Searching Stochastic Gravitational Wave Background Landscape Across Frequency Bands: Introduction

 Gravitational wave (GW) astrophysics is an emerging window into the early universe.
 Current detectors primarily operate in two bands: (1) ground-based interferometric observatories, such as the LIGO-Virgo-KAGRA (LVK) collaboration \cite{LIGOScientific:2014pky, VIRGO:2014yos, KAGRA:2018plz}, operating in $\sim \SIrange{E1}{E3}{\Hz}$, and (2) pulsar timing arrays (PTAs), such as NANOGrav \cite{NANOGrav:2023gor}, EPTA and InPTA \cite{EPTA:2023fyk}, CPTA \cite{xu2023searching}, IPTA \cite{Antoniadis:2022pcn}, in $\sim \SIrange{E-9}{E-7}{\Hz}$.
 The LVK network has provided upper bounds on the isotropic stochastic GW background (SGWB) since its O1 run \cite{abbott2017upper} and continues to do so in its O3 run \cite{abbott2021upper} and O4a run \cite{LIGOScientific:2025bgj}.
 With the O4 run underway and the O5 run scheduled, we expect further insight into the early-universe dynamics from ground-based detectors \cite{LIGOScientific:2025kry}.
 The recent consistent detections of a GW background in the nHz band by multiple collaborations \cite{NANOGrav:2023gor, antoniadis2023second, reardon2023search, xu2023searching} spurred great excitement, demonstrating the maturity of low-frequency SGWB mapping in the 2020s.
 Especially striking is the surprisingly large amplitude of the signal, motivating investigations from both the theoretical and observational frontiers.

 In the upcoming decade, many GW detectors shall join the current flagships, broadly mapping the GW spectrum across frequencies.
 The 3\textsuperscript{rd}-generation ground-based detectors, such as Cosmic Explorer (CE) \cite{LIGOScientific:2016wof, Reitze:2019iox} and Einstein Telescope (ET) \cite{Punturo:2010zz, ET:2019dnz}, aim to uncover signals up to $10^{-3}$ to $10^{-4}$ fainter than current sensitivity for the SGWB.
 In the nHz window, the Square Kilometer Array can probe $10^{-5}$ to $10^{-6}$ below current sensitivity in energy density \cite{Janssen:2014dka, Weltman:2018zrl}.
 Beyond these two bands, a plethora of space-borne detectors, such as LISA \cite{Baker:2019nia, Caldwell:2019vru}, DECIGO \cite{Kawamura:2020pcg, Isoyama:2018rjb}, BBO \cite{Corbin:2005ny, Harry:2006fi}, TianQin \cite{TianQin:2015yph, TianQin:2020hid}, Taiji \cite{Hu:2017mde, Luo:2021qji}, shall operate in intermediate frequencies, bridging the gap between PTA and LVK frequency bands.
 These future experiments prompt a unified study of the SGWB across frequencies, as such opportunities rapidly become feasible.
+In fact, some multi-band search strategies for new physics, such as primordial black hole production from large curvature perturbation, have been investigated \cite{Wang:2019kaf, Zhao:2022kvz, Inomata:2023zup, Cang:2023ysz, Clesse:2024epo, Gouttenoire:2025jxe}.